 Kernel - Processes and threads - Management

 Processes are created in Phoenix-RTOS using forking technique.
-When new process is created the current process forks into two instances - parent and child.
-There are two functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
-The differences between these functions and circumstnces of their usage are discussed in this chapter.
+When new process is created the current process forks into two processes - parent (process which initializes fork) and child.
+There are two forking functions used for process creation in Phoenix-RTOS - each of them should be used depending on the platform and MMU presence.
+The differences between these functions and circumstances of their usage are discussed in this chapter.

 Creating new process using

-addr and stores there value 1 and process B modifies the same variable at address
+and thread of process B modifies the same variable at address

 Creating new process using